luckycoder1030/luckycoder1030.github.io/about.md

 permalink: /about/
 ---

 Passionate about computer science and willing to go the extra mile to learn new technologies.
-Will occasionally lose hours of time taking a deep dive into an issue to really try to understand what actually went down.
+I will occasionally lose hours at a time taking a deep dive into an issue to really try and understand what actually went down.
 Some of these issues may or may not be... self-imposed.

 ### More Information